-Rotkohl has been around for, well, forever. Ā And that’s how it usually works, doesn’t it? Ā Great dishes stand the test of time. Ā And Rotkohl takes the humble red cabbage and transforms it into a wonderful dish that traditionally accompanies beef roasts, Rouladen and Sauerbraten. Ā For any of you who have traveled to Germany, you’ll remember this delicious dish. Ā This recipe is like the Rotkohl you enjoyed at your favorite German restaurants or in your favorite German homes.
+This sweet and sour red cabbage has been around for, well, seemingly forever.
+And that’s how it usually works, doesn’t it?
+Great dishes stand the test of time.
+And Rotkohl takes the humble red cabbage and transforms it into something wonderful.
+If you’ve traveled to Germany or have sampled traditional German food, you’re likely familiar with Rotkohl.
+And this authentic German red cabbage recipe will transport you back to your favorite German dinner tables with memories of your favorite German meals.

-Rotkohl is also a great way to eat those healthy veggies. Ā Red cabbage is packed with a ton of health benefits. Ā It’s low in fat and high in fiber (ie, a “smart carb”), it’s full of vitamin K which has been shown to help prevent nerve damage leading to Alzheimer’s and dementia as well as help with mental functioning (ie, brain food), it’s high in sulfur which improves the health of your skin (ie, natural beautifier), it’s high in vitamin C which helps remove toxins in the body (ie, great for detox), it’s been shown to reduce the risk of cancer, helps regulate blood sugar, and because it’s high in potassium it can also help regulate blood pressure.
+You bet it is!
+Red cabbage is packed with a ton of health benefits.
+It’s low in fat and high in fiber (ie, a “smart carb”), it’s full of vitamin K which has been shown to help prevent nerve damage leading to Alzheimer’s and dementia as well as help with mental functioning (ie, brain food), it’s high in antioxidants, especially anthocyanins, as well as sulfur which improve the health of your skin (ie, natural beautifiers), it’s high in vitamin C which helps remove toxins in the body (ie, great for detox), it’s been shown to reduce the risk of cancer, helps regulate blood sugar, and because it’s high in potassium it can also help regulate blood pressure.
+In short, it’s quite the superfood!
+And among all red cabbage recipes, this German red cabbage is my favorite way to enjoy this healthy vegetable!

-So cabbage, especially red cabbage, is one of man’s best friends – a superfood. Ā And here is a delicious, traditional German way of preparing it. Ā Butter, apples, vinegar, red currant jam, bay leaves, cloves and juniper berries are some of the ingredients that mingle to include this unforgettable side dish. Ā Just be sure to make time for the slow cooking process. Ā It’s that long simmering process that’s key to the final outcome.
+Butter, apples, vinegar, red currant jam, bay leaves, cloves and juniper berries are some of the ingredients that mingle together to create this delicious braised sweet and sour red cabbage.
+Just be sure to make time for the slow cooking process.
+It’s that long simmering process that’s key to the final outcome.
+The other key is to be sure to include all of the ingredients called for, including the spices, in order to achieve that authentic German Rotkohl flavor.

 Let’s get started!